mdhaines/front-end-code-test/README.md

 * **Font** -  use whichever fonts you like, default system font or Google fonts.
 * **Content** - Use the text from the content.txt file.
 * **Slider** - The third section contains a continuous image slider.
 You may use native JavaScript or a library (eg jQuery) but you must write you own code to develop the interaction and not rely on any other third party plugins.
-* When you are happy with your work, upload your changes to your Github account and send us the link for review.
+* Fork a copy of our code to make your changes.
+When you are happy with your work, merge your changes to your Github account and send us the link for review.

 ### Things we will consider when reviewing